marcelomnc/score-10pin-bowling/README.md

 cd target
 ```

-Inside it you will find this application's executable jar file.
+Inside it you will find this application's executable jar file

 ```bash
 ls -l